-Gloves, Use Limitation.
+Gloves, Use Limitation

 Gloves used in touching ready-to-eat food are defined as a "utensil" and must meet the applicable requirements related to utensil construction, good repair, cleaning, and storage.
+Single-use gloves cannot be used in a "double glove" fashion where one pair of gloves is placed over another pair.
+Other suitable utensils or food handling methods must be used rather than trying to put one pair of gloves over another.